Custom Components

 Custom Select Dropdown

 You can use a custom Dropdown to select years and months.
-The example below uses a simplified version of shadcn/ui
+The example below uses a simplified version of shadcn/ui's Select.

 import React, { useState } from "react";